bbolker/math1mp/misc/resources.md

 	* these can get a little technical, but they are the final word on what any function or class does
 * [Python for Beginners](https://www.python.org/about/gettingstarted/) from the Python Software Foundation
 * [Python Programming for the Humanities](http://fbkarsdorp.github.io/python-course/)
+* [CodingBat](codingbat.com) is a good source of practice problems.
+Make sure to click on the Python tab rather than the Java tab!

 ## Bits and pieces of documentation